ShriyaBade/Gesture_Controlled_Mobile_Robotic_Arm/README.md

 Basically, map each gesture to the corresponding movement or action that the robotic arm should perform.

-We’ll then integrate the gesture control system with the robotic arm hardware by implementing the necessary communication protocol (serial communication , Ethernet) on the Jetson Nano to establish a connection with the robotic arm's control system.
+Then integrated the gesture control system with the robotic arm hardware by implementing the necessary communication protocol (serial communication , Ethernet) on the Jetson Nano to establish a connection with the robotic arm's control system.

 *Rover programming